frederic-perez/AmE-dictionary/data/dictionary.md

 __libations__ _Dutch libations, like ciders, gins and liqueurs._
 __libel__ _n_ :four::hammer: _Libel laws._
 __liberalization__
-__lice__ _n_
-__lice__ _n_ :four: Plural of louse.
+__lice__ _n_ :five: Plural of louse.
 A louse is a tiny insect that lives on the skin of animals and people.
 If you find a louse in your hair, you'll have to treat your scalp to get rid of any of its friends that might still be lurking there. _Checked him for lice._ _Nits make lice._
 __lichen__ _n_ :mega:
 __lick-spittle__ _A lick-spittle role._
 __lick__ _v_ _Fires licked the edges of cars and buildings._